Stay Safe from drowning this Summer

 Drownings are down against the 10 year average, thanks to drowning prevention and safety initiatives.
 However, there is still far more that we could be doing to make our nation free of drowning.
 These include avoiding alcohol are water, supervising children, always following water safety instructions, always wear a life vest or lifejacket, learn lifesaving skills, and learn CPR and first aid.

-The Value of Public Swimming Pools
+The Value of Public Swimming Pools in reducing drowning

 A report from Royal Lifesaving found that the increasing physical inactivity among the Australian population is causing a higher risk of drowning.
 Being physically inactive puts people at the risk of death and disability, leading to burdens on the Australian health care system.
 Australian aquatic facilities provide people with the opportunity for safe, low impact physical activity and generates significant health benefits.
 Royal Lifesaving found: